 “Working overnights, I recognize families are tired, stressed and may have limited access to support,” said Sanaa.
 “No parent wants to be in the Emergency Department or on a medical unit, so I approach my interaction with the aim to provide support as well as comfort.
 Whether that be getting them a cup of coffee, phone charger, blanket or being available as a person to talk to about their stressors.”

 Our overnight social workers are located in the Emergency Department (ED), but are responsible for seeing patients and families in every unit of the hospital.
 “Overnight, I follow a patient from the ED all the way to the unit they are admitted to,” Kate says.
 “This provides continuity of care and allows me to work closely with the medical teams on every unit.
 When the daytime social worker comes in, they have access to my work from overnight and can anticipate problems before seeing patients.”

 Sanaa describes having to be innovative to work overnight.
 “Here in the ED, we are a team of innovators as we try to find solutions to problems that occur during non-traditional work hours and cover a range of issues that may arise.”

 Kate and Sonia also echo Sanaa’s sentiments that working overnight has its challenges because there are not as many resources available.
-“I have to be creative and resourceful to make sure that I am able to provide the best care possible even if that means referring to another agency or informing the daytime staff of a family in need,” Kate says.
+“I have to be creative and resourceful to make sure that I am able to provide the best care possible even if that means referring to another agency or informing the daytime staff of a family experiencing material poverty,” Kate says.